THEjasonjiang/myPortfolio/README.md

 4. [Traffic Sign Detection](https://github.com/THEjasonjiang/myPortfolio/tree/main/Traffic%20Sign%20Detection)

 A Traffic Sign Detection project utilising TensorFlow is designed to enhance road safety by automating the identification and interpretation of traffic signs.
-Leveraging the power of machine learning, TensorFlow is employed to develop a CNN model capable of recognising various traffic sign categories from images or video feeds.
+Leveraging the power of machine learning, TensorFlow is employed to develop a CNN model capable of recognising various traffic sign categories from images.